 - The existence of a limited power of appointment that does not exclude non-profit organizations, such as nursing homes, may cause some portion of the corpus to be countable.

 Establishing Medicaid eligibility requires a delicate dance through a thorny mix of regulations, statutes, and court decisions.
 These decisions now give elder law attorneys much-needed guidance in advising their clients.
-For more information, please contact our trust and estate attorneys, Bernard A. Jackvony, Gene M. Carlino and Rebecca M. Murphy at 401-824-5100 or email [email protected], [email protected] and [email protected] We welcome your comments, questions and suggestions.
+For more information, please contact our trust and estate attorneys, Bernard A. Jackvony, Gene M. Carlino and Rebecca M. Murphy at or email , and We welcome your comments, questions and suggestions.